fassko/fassko.github.io/Content/blog/swiftui-disclosure-group.md

 ---
 date: 2021-03-20 00:00
 title: How to show and hide content with DisclosureGroup using SwiftUI
-description: Showing and hiding some parts of information is a vital feature in mobile apps.
-Taking into consideration that screens for our phones are much smaller than for the laptops or desktop computers.
-Now with new SwiftUI capabilities, we can collapse content with `DisclosureGroup`.
+description: Showing and hiding some parts of information is a vital feature in mobile apps, especially considering that phone screens are much smaller than those on laptops or desktop computers.
+Now with the new SwiftUI capabilities, we can collapse content with `DisclosureGroup`.
 Let's see how we could use it in various ways.
 tags: swift, ios, swiftui, DisclosureGroup
 ---

-Showing and hiding some parts of information is a vital feature in mobile apps.
-Taking into consideration that screens for our phones are much smaller than for the laptops or desktop computers.
+Showing and hiding some parts of information is a vital feature in mobile apps, especially considering that phone screens are much smaller than those on laptops or desktop computers.

-Now with new SwiftUI capabilities, we can collapse content with `DisclosureGroup`.
+Now with the new SwiftUI capabilities, we can collapse content with `DisclosureGroup`.
 Let's see how we could use it in various ways.

 ## Display a collapsable content